THE HEALTH AND SAFETY of our campers, staff, and volunteers has always been a top priority.

 Click each bar below for additional information on each question or each topic.

-- takes NPIs seriously (mask wearing, diligent hand washing, social distancing),
+- follows CDC recommendations per Community Transmission Levels (mask wearing, diligent hand washing, social distancing),

 - monitors one’s health symptoms (coughing, a loss of taste, a loss of smell, shortness of breath, chills, a sore throat),

-- avoids traveling (especially to locations with high virus rates), and
+- informs us of any traveling to locations with high virus rates, and

 - informs us if any contact occurs with someone that has tested positive.